-They create a team made up of customer and vendor personnel who work together to design the product.
+They create a team made up of customer and vendor reps who work together to design the product.

 They create a team of key people who will also be users of the software to represent every department in the customer enterprise and provide feedback on every iteration of the design.
 They get everybody’s buy-in before moving the design to the next step.